DamianPacanowski/CookieSet/README.md

 I am taking three parameters from the user as basic data, user host, ip, programs, to create a cookie connection.

-So I created a class and called it in this example:
+So I created a class and used it in this example:

     include('../cookie.set.php');
     $_cookie_set = new cookie;